galejo09/massspec/README.md

 at the Max Planck Institute for the Structure and Dynamics of Matter.
 However, most functions within the module should be compatible with data acquired by other methods and/or systems.

+The first few functions are based on MATLAB scripts created by Frederik Busse.

 ## Installation
 *massspec* requires Python 3.7.3.
 ```